JhoselinRam/scigrapher/README.md

 ___

-## Index:
+### Index:

-This method lets you get or set the index of the dataset.
+This method lets you set or get the index of the dataset.

 The index is used to determine the order in which the datasets will be drawn.
-The dataset with the lower index value will be drawn first and appear to be behind the other datasets.
+The dataset with the lower index value will be drawn first and appear to be behind other datasets.

 *Method:*